herrault/Article-Phenology-of-Low-Mountain-Grasslands/README.md

 ## Trends_NDVI_max

-This section enables the reproduction of the calculation of annual NDVI max trends from 2000 to 2020 using MODQ13 data.
+This section enables the reproduction of the calculation of annual NDVI max trends from 2000 to 2020 using MODIS data.
 It is based on Theil Sen slopes and Mann-Kendall tests.
 The provided code also allows for the reproduction of the frequency histogram based on the assigned class for each pixel (positive, negative, non-significant).
 Additionally, it generates a bar chart detailing the proportion of each trend class based on the dominant land cover class.
 The two necessary files for this section are:

 1. `Table_NDVImax_annual.csv`
 2. `Table_info.csv`